Introduction to Professional Management

 o Create an orientation of personal responsibility, respect and professionalism.
 Participation

 A maximum of 100 points may be accumulated in this course.
-Point distribution varies as follows (see grading contract at back of syllabus for details):
+Point distribution varies as follows (see grading contract at end of syllabus for details):

 |o Writing Assignments||20-40 points|